ekatovich/Streetmaps/README.md

 This tutorial is drawn from a really nice tutorial by ggplot2tor: https://ggplot2tutor.com/streetmaps/streetmaps/
-I supplement this tutorial by incorporate watercolor background tiles from Stamen design.
+I supplement this tutorial by incorporating watercolor background tiles from Stamen design.

 I also provide a PowerPoint template to customize the final appearance of whatever